 Noel's daughter Kate Grady learns she has unusual powers in Bloodlust, where she is able to bend people to her will.
-At first she uses her gifts wisely, but then goes astray after falling in love with Kirk Lester.
-She finds herself honing her special powers to keep her place in Kirk's heart, no matter how evil or deprayed life with him becomes.
+At first she uses her gift wisely, but then goes astray after falling in love with the diabolical Kirk Lester, whom she follows down an ugly path of debauchery and evil.

 Meet Emma Beckett in Blood & Soul, final book of the Bloodline Trilogy.
 Emma is adopted into a loving home as an infant, never knowing the true circumstances of her birth.
-As a teenager, she discovers she has unique powers of healing.
-She soon realizes her abilities are an instrument of evil, begotten by a bloodthirsty monster...
+As a teenager, she discovers she has unique powers of healing but soon realizes her abilities are an instrument of evil, begotten by two bloodthirsty monsters.